pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 ### Step 1.
 Choose a TiDB cluster

-1. Click the drop-down list to choose a TiDB cluster.
+1. Click the drop-down list and choose an available TiDB cluster.
 2. Click **Next**.

-> **Note:**
->
-> Before a cluster is created, it is not displayed in the drop-down list.

 ### Step 2.
 Choose the service endpoint region